 He said on Friday the wet weather will start to ease and Saturday will see fine spells with a chance of showers.

 Saturday's races feature the Group 1 $250,000 Livamol Classic, a weight-for-age race over 2040m that will be a true test of stamina if the track does not drain sufficiently in time.

-Wimbledon farmer Brian Hales is taking no chances with weather on Sunday for his for his exotic sheep day, the largest free on-farm event in the country.
-He has advised all visitors to wear gumboots and bring a rain coat for the day of exotic sheep yarns and flavours.
+Wimbledon farmer Brian Hales is taking no chances with weather on Sunday for his exotic sheep day, the largest free on-farm event in the country.
+He has advised all visitors to wear gumboots and bring a raincoat for the day of exotic sheep yarns and flavours.

-The annual event is not weather event with covered yards and sheds for a full programme of shearing, spinning knitting, weaving and eating.
+The annual event will have a full programme of shearing, spinning knitting, weaving and eating.